StackVista/stackstate-docs/setup/agent/kubernetes.md

 * StackState Checks Agent on one node
 * kube-state-metrics

-To integrate with other services, a separate instance of the StackState Agent should be deployed on a standalone VM.
+To integrate with other services, a separate instance of StackState Agent V2 should be deployed on a standalone VM.

 # StackState Agent types